Introduction

 Tools and Supplies

-Drilling equipment: Depending on the soil type, choose either a hand auger or a motorized drill to facilitate the drilling process.
+Drilling equipment: Depending on your soil type, pick either a hand auger or a motorized drill to help with the drilling.

-Piping and casing: Opt for robust materials that are specifically designed for potable water applications to ensure safety and durability.
+Piping and casing: Use strong materials made for drinking water to ensure safety and durability.

-Gravel and sanitary seal: Utilize these materials to effectively filter and safeguard your water source from external contaminants.
+Gravel and sanitary seal: These materials will help filter and protect your water source from outside contaminants.

 Drilling the Well